Anindita123-code/MS4-full-stack-artsea/README.md

             }
         ]

-    * Click the Policy Tab and select Policy Generator which creates a security policy for the bucket.
+    Step 5 - Click the Policy Tab and select Policy Generator which creates a security policy for the bucket.
 This S3 policy needs to be generated by filling th necessary fields
-    * Copy the generated policy in to the Bucket Policy Editor.
+    Step 6 - Copy the generated policy in to the Bucket Policy Editor.
-    * Add /* at the end of the resource key as this will allow access to all resources in the bucket and then save it.
+    Step 7 - Add /* at the end of the resource key as this will allow access to all resources in the bucket and then save it.
-    * Click the Access Control tab and set the list object permission to everyone under the Public Access section.
+    Step 8 - Click the Access Control tab and set the list object permission to everyone under the Public Access section.
-    * Next we need to configure the IAM, So we need to Open IAM from the service menu.
+    Step 9 - Next we need to configure the IAM, So we need to Open IAM from the service menu.
-    * Then we need to create a group and create an access policy for the group which would give access to the S3 bucket.
+    Step 10 - Then we need to create a group and create an access policy for the group which would give access to the S3 bucket.
-    * Click the JSON tab and select import managed policy, search for S3 and select S3 Full Access Policy.
+    Step 11 - Click the JSON tab and select import managed policy, search for S3 and select S3 Full Access Policy.
-    * Now we will attach the policy to the group we created (artsea-group for me) by searching the policy we just created and selecting it and then clicking the Attach Policy
+    Step 12 - Now we will attach the policy to the group we created (artsea-group for me) by searching the policy we just created and selecting it and then clicking the Attach Policy
-    * Create a user (artsea-staticfiles-user for me), give them programmatic access and attach it to the group.
+    Step 13 - Create a user (artsea-staticfiles-user for me), give them programmatic access and attach it to the group.
 And then click create policy.
 This takes us back to the policies page where we can see our policy has been created.
-    * Download the CSV file that is generated as this contains the keys required to use AWS.
+    Step 14 - Download the CSV file that is generated as this contains the keys required to use AWS.

 Now that we've created an s3 bucket and the appropriate user's groups and security policies for it.
 The next step is to connect django to it.
 To do this we'll need to install two new packages.